daguenther/Z2A/Principles.md

 * Students are comfortable living and functioning in a world that relies on technology
 * Students understand how the technology they use works
-* Students understand the benefits and limitatations of using technology
+* Students understand the benefits and limitations of using technology
 * Students understand their place as a digital citizen
 * Students show respect to others in both an physical and online space
 * Students can collaborate with others on projects across distances